sh-lee-prml/BigVGAN/README.md

 python train_bigvgan_vocoder.py -c configs/vctk_bigvgan.json -m bigvgan
 ```

+## 2022-07-07 (use torchaudio.resample with rolloff = 0.5)

+After some discussion, I only change the rolloff value (0.25 --> 0.5) and use torchaudio without modification.

+During Transposed convolution for upsampling, aliasing may occur so this may reduced by a low-pass filter.

+At first, I misunderstand the frequency information of input feature in AMP block should be maintained after up/down sampling.
+But this feature is also upsampled by transposed convolution.
+Hence, I only change the rolloff value (0.25 --> 0.5)

 ## 2022-07-06 (Issues in the rolloff of torchaudio resampling)
 Thanks to [@Yeongtae](https://github.com/Yeongtae), I found that there are something wrong in the cutoff function of low-pass filter.